toshas/torch-fidelity/README.md

 **Precision**: Unlike many other reimplementations, the values produced by torch-fidelity match reference implementations up to machine precision.
 This allows using torch-fidelity for reporting metrics in papers instead of scattered and slow reference implementations.
-[Read more about precision of this code.](doc/sphinx/source/precision.md)
+[Read more about precision](https://torch-fidelity.readthedocs.io/en/latest/precision.html)

 **Efficiency**: Feature sharing between different metrics saves recomputation time, and an additional caching level avoids recomputing features and statistics whenever possible.
 High efficiency allows using torch-fidelity in the training loop, for example at the end of every epoch.
+[Read more about efficiency](https://torch-fidelity.readthedocs.io/en/latest/miscellaneous.html)

 **Extensibility**: Going beyond 2D image generation is easy due to high modularity and abstraction of the metrics from input data, models, and feature extractors.
 For example, one can swap out InceptionV3 feature extractor for a one accepting 3D scan volumes, such as used in MRI.
+[Read more about extensibility](https://torch-fidelity.readthedocs.io/en/latest/extensibility.html)

 **TLDR; fast and reliable GAN evaluation in PyTorch**